mjordan/islandora_feeds/README.md

 * Provide tutorial on building CRUD forms using the XML Forms Builder.
 * Improve and generalize the theming of the XML when ingested and viewed.
-* Add a sample helper module that implements a derivative hook to create a MODS datastream from the flat XML.

 ## Troubleshooting/issues/feedback